-I suppose it’s not really a fair review of the Third Annual Firkin Fest held in tents outside The Happy Gnome in St. Paul, because I didn’t actually attend.
-However, I did get pretty close.
-I had hoped to experience the festival this year after just missing it last year, but by some strange cosmic coincidence I was already planning to meet some friends at The Happy Gnome to simply enjoy some good beer on a Saturday afternoon.
+We suppose it’s not really a fair review of the Third Annual Firkin Fest held in tents outside The Happy Gnome in St. Paul, because we didn’t actually attend.
+However, we did get pretty close.
+We had hoped to experience the festival this year after just missing it last year, but by some strange cosmic coincidence we were already planning to meet some friends at The Happy Gnome to simply enjoy some good beer on a Saturday afternoon.

 The Happy Gnome has one of the most diverse selections of craft beer anywhere in the Twin Cities.
 If you are a fan of odd, seasonal microbrews or strong, fruity Belgian ales, this is the place for you.
 Most drafts are served in their own special glassware and are pulled fresh from one of 70 taps.
 The fun does not end there, however, since they also have a bewildering selection of 400 bottles to choose from.
 And if beer is not your thing, you might have trouble picking something from their whisk(e)y menu of some 300 options to keep you happy all night long.
 All of those choices inspire an incredible food menu that is constantly changing.
 This isn’t your typical bar fare either.
 It’s no secret that drinking here isn’t the only thing that makes gnomes happy.